 The Altman Program is a multifaceted, year-long exploration of a critical issue in the humanities.
 Each year, the program includes a large lecture series, a symposium, a faculty seminar, special classes, and intense research collaborations.
 Pairs of prospective Altman Faculty Fellows are typically invited to propose topics of broad interest to Miami's humanities community.
 Once selected, Altman Fellows work with the Humanities Center Steering Committee to build a robust public program and assemble a diverse team of Altman Faculty Scholars and student fellows.
-Altman Fellows are awarded half-time teaching loads and a $2,500 professional expense fund.
-Altman Scholars receive $2,500 in professional expenses.
-Altman Fellowship applications are due Friday, October 15, 2021.
-Altman Scholar applications are due Sunday, January 16, 2022.
+Altman Fellows are awarded teaching reductions and a $2,000 professional expense fund.
+Altman Scholars receive $2,000 in professional expenses.
+Altman Fellow and Scholar applications are due Friday, January 26, 2024.

 The Humanities Center supports faculty authors through a variety of programs.
-In 2022, the center will offer a book proposal workshop featuring individual feedback from the director of a major university press.
-A simple application is due by November 29, 2021.
+In 2024, the center will offer a two-day Faculty Writing Workshop coordinated by Professor Erik Jensen.
+A simple application is due November 8, 2024.

 The Humanities Center provides support for dozens of lectures, readings, symposia, and conferences each year.
 Grants are normally awarded three times throughout the year.
 Applications are due August 30, 2024, January 19, 2024, and April 5, 2024.

 Each year, the Humanities Center and the Miami University Libraries offer one or more Digital Research Fellowships.
 Each fellow receives $2,000 in funding and substantial support from the libraries' Center for Digital Scholarship.
 Applications are due April 19, 2024.